alexyandy2016/fractal/readme.md

 <a name="client"></a>
 ##Access API Endpoints from a Client

-Every API request from a client should contain the following header.
 If you are using auth package, add Authorization header accordingly.

 ```
-Accept: application/json
 // Authorization: Bearer ...
 ```